Vyral/base-template/_posts/2024-01-05-navigating-tomorrow-s-real-estate-mortgage-rates-prices-and-market-predictions.md

 {% include excerpt.html %}

-Today, I'll address three commonly asked questions about these three topics: mortgage rates, housing prices, and the possibility of a recession.
+Today, I'll address three commonly asked questions about these topics: mortgage rates, housing prices, and the possibility of a recession.

 Firstly, regarding mortgage rates, **recent news suggests no expected increases this year,** with a slight decrease in interest rates recently.
 This trend indicates positive news for borrowers.